hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

       variable.
 The `map` parameter should be another variable, such as `var.amis`.

-  * `lower(string)` - returns a copy of the string with all Unicode letters mapped to their lower case.
+  * `lower(string)` - Returns a copy of the string with all Unicode letters mapped to their lower case.

   * `replace(string, search, replace)` - Does a search and replace on the given string.
 All instances of `search` are replaced with the value